zDevelopers/QuartzLib/README.md

 #### I'm starting a new plugin

-Either create a plugin as usual and add the QuartzLib as explained below, or use [the plugin bootstrap generator](https://github.com/zDevelopers/zLib-CodeGen-Utils#plugins-bootstrap-generator) and answer “yes” when the tool asks if you want to use zLib.
+Either create a plugin as usual and add the QuartzLib as explained below, or use [the plugin bootstrap generator](https://github.com/zDevelopers/zLib-CodeGen-Utils#plugins-bootstrap-generator) and answer “yes” when the tool asks if you want to use QuartzLib.

 #### I want to add QuartzLib to an existing project